carlinmack/NamespaceDatabase/README.md

 Wikipedia.

-This is challenging as Wikipedia serves its dumps in ~200MB archives which extract to ~30GB XML files.
-For this reason the aim is for the scripts to parallelise and to remove as much unecessary information as possible before importing to the database.
+This is challenging as Wikipedia serves its dumps in ~200MB archives which extract to ~40GB XML files.
+For this reason, the aim is for the scripts to parallelise and to remove as much unnecessary information as possible before importing to the database.

 #### Current Status

-This project currently downloads, extracts, splits dumps and parses them.
-Examples of usage will be added once the capability to build a  database is added.
+This project currently downloads, parses dumps and adds them to a database.

 ## Requirements and installation